 Options include users who’ve converted, made a purchase or completed specific steps.

 This still requires some elbow grease, though.
-Marketing security software like Morphio, on the other hand, finds profitable segments through machine learning and anomaly detection, for example.
+Artificial intelligence software like Morphio, on the other hand, finds profitable segments through machine learning and anomaly detection, for example.

 That brings me to my next point.

 When you begin segmenting an audience, you’re probably going to ask yourself “What should I segment based on?” and there are two answers.

 Firstly, you need to consider your company’s KPIs.
 These are based on an individual’s goals and campaigns.

 However, there are universal metrics that most businesses can segment by, such as: